edghyhdz/crypto_monitor/README.md

 There was one incredible repository I happen to come accross, this was [flarn2006](https://github.com/flarn2006)'s repository [MiscPrograms](https://github.com/flarn2006/MiscPrograms/blob/master/graph.c).

 This repo included an amazing script to do plots using the `ncurses` library.
-I took parts of his/her script, particularyl this one [graph.c](https://github.com/flarn2006/MiscPrograms/blob/master/graph.c), and adapted it to plot in a real-time basis.
+I took parts of his/her script, particularly this one [graph.c](https://github.com/flarn2006/MiscPrograms/blob/master/graph.c), and adapted it to plot in a real-time basis.

 All other references can be found inside the code.